 - permerror - The domain's published records could not be correctly interpreted.

 This column holds the domain's DMARC policy.
-It contains the different tags (adkim, aspf, p, sp, pct, fo) and their respected values.
+It contains the different tags (adkim, aspf, p, sp, pct, fo) and their respective values.

 When DKIM, SPF, or ARC checks pass, the message will have a disposition of 'none', which usually means the message was delivered successfully.

 Whenever both DKIM and SPF fail and ARC is not available or fails too, the 'p' (domain) or 'sp' (subdomain) policy should be applied to the message unless the receiving server had a good reason for ignoring the policy.
 In that case, most reports will specify an explanation in the 'reason' column.

 If you have DKIM and SPF configured correctly, you should only see failed messages that your domain did not send.
 If many legit messages fail, you might have missed an allowed source in your SPF configuration and/or have a sending server that is not DKIM signing your messages (correctly).
 Use the 'inspect' data to see where the messages are coming from and what is causing the DMARC alignment to fail.

 If you have a DMARC policy of 'none,' you should harden your policy to 'quarantine' or 'reject' as soon as you are happy with the DMARC results and no legit email fails DMARC alignment.